quicwg/wg-materials/ietf112/minutes.md

 MJ: From a chair perspective, what is your opinion on the necessity of interop.
 Seems like there haven't been a lot of design issues recently.
 Do we wait on interop?
 Do we have to interop everything?
 MD: two concerns on maturity.
   1) document is written in way that is implementable.
-  2) Trying to deploy this and further developing configuration model would be very nice to see in practical deployment.
-Google deployment for this will help.
-Co-author Nick Banks has worked on Azure for this as well, but has been difficult to get feedback on this from them.
+  2) We are making many decisions about what use cases are the most important, and what tradeoffs to make.
+Some actual requirements from people interested in deploying this would be very helpful for these decisions.
+My co-author, Nick Banks, has been working with Azure, but has had trouble getting feedback from them.

 ## Unifying the Multipath extensions